One excellent tool to examine both the suitability and trustworthiness of a source is the CRAAP method, which stands for:

 - the documentation provided in support of the information is substantive

-- the sources used for documentation are known to be generally reliable
+- the sources used for documentation are generally reliable

 - the author of the information is known to have expertise on that subject